A guide to camping and caravanning abroad

 - Check rules on showering and bathing for different countries you visit.
 If you're planning on a dip in a natural hot spring at a campsite in Sweden, for example, you might be asked to shower naked and rinse out your swimwear in front of the lifeguard before being allowed in the pool, to avoid contamination of the natural waters.
 In France, men are only allowed to wear Speedo-style swimming trunks in the pool, not shorts, and everyone going for a dip has to wear a bathing cap.

 - France requires a minimum distance of 50 metres between your car and the one in front.
 And, as of 2012, all drivers in France legally have to carry a portable breathalyser test.
-(They cost about two euros for a single use test and will be available in most French garages and supermarkets.)
-France also requires at least one high visibility vest to be carried in every vehicle – in Spain, it's one vest per passenger as a minimum.
+(They cost about two euros for a single use test and are available in most French garages and supermarkets.)
+France also requires at least one high visibility vest to be carried in every vehicle; in Spain, it's one vest per passenger as a minimum.